 The instruments were calibrated with USEPA Protocol 1 certified concentrations of $CO_2$ , $O_2$ , $NO_x$ , and CO in nitrogen and zeroed using hydrocarbon free nitrogen.
-The NMHC (VOC) instrument was calibrated with USEPA Protocol 1 certified concentrations of propane in air and zeroed using hydrocarbon-free air.
+The NMHC (VOC) instrument was calibrated with USEPA Protocol 1 certified concentrations of propane in air and and the second second zeroed using hydrocarbon-free air.
 A STEC Model SGD-710C ten-step gas divider was used to obtain intermediate calibration gas concentrations as needed.